 Now, the algorithm better understands content quality.
 It favors quality, more in-depth content.

-Knowing what Google wants to see to give you top search engine position ranking is an ongoing process.
+Knowing what Google wants to see to give you a top search engine position ranking is an ongoing process.
 It changes.

 The longer you wait to address website problems, the longer they take to fix them.
 And time is money when it comes to your website.

 Get Search Engine Position Ranking & Keep It